 Vietnam is the second-largest rice exporter in the world (after Thailand).
 Rice is grown all over the country, most bountifully so in the Mekong Delta down south, which can grow enough rice to feed all 87+ million people of Vietnam, with plenty of leftovers beyond that.
 (So much rice.)

 Rice appears at breakfast, lunch, dinner, and dessert.
-There's rice-rice of course as well as rice noodles, rice paper wrappers, rice porridge, sticky rice with fruit, fried rice, puffed rice snacks, and rice wine.
+There's regular ol' rice of course as well as rice noodles, rice paper wrappers, rice porridge, sticky rice, fried rice, puffed rice snacks, and rice wine.
 I don't think I ever went more than a few hours in Vietnam without consuming some form of rice.

 One local told us that instead of saying gesundheit in response to a sneeze, you can say cơm muối, meaning "rice and salt."
 So, rather than blessing someone or wishing them good health, just say rice and salt, and that should cure whatever's ailin' them.

 Most salt intake in the Vietnamese diet is delivered in the form of fish sauce.
-Salty, funky, fermented fish sauce, or nước mắm, is used in marinades, soup broths, salad dressings, spring roll dips, and it's really hard to think of some dish where it's not used.
-The national condiment is nước chấm, where the fish sauce is diluted slightly with a splash of lime juice, sugar, chilies and garlic.
+Salty, funky, fermented fish sauce, or nước mắm in Vietnamese, is used in marinades, soup broths, salad dressings, spring roll dips, and it's really hard to think of any dish where it's not used.
+The national condiment is nước chấm, made of fish sauce that's diluted slightly with a splash of lime juice, sugar, chilies and garlic.

 People say the most prized fish sauce comes from Phu Quoc, an island near the Cambodian border.
 The waters around Phu Quoc are rich in seaweed and plankton, keeping the local anchovy population very happy.
 While any kind of fish can be used to make fish sauce, anchovies supposedly produce the ultimate fish sauce and Phu Quoc sauce only uses anchovies harvested around the island.